NixOS/nixpkgs/doc/languages-frameworks/nim.section.md

 }
 ```

-The annotations in the `nim-overrides.nix` set are functions that take three arguments and return a new attrset to be overlayed on the package being built.
+The annotations in the `nim-overrides.nix` set are functions that take two arguments and return a new attrset to be overlayed on the package being built.
 - lockAttrs: the attrset for this library from within a lockfile.
 This can be used to implement library version constraints, such as marking libraries as broken or insecure.
-- finalAttrs: the final attrset passed by `buildNimPackage` to `stdenv.mkDerivation`.
 - prevAttrs: the attrset produced by initial arguments to `buildNimPackage` and any preceding lockfile overlays.

 ### Overriding an Nim library override {#nim-lock-overrides-overrides}